opensafely-core/opencodelists/DEVELOPERS.md

 copies of the database file.
 They are compressed to save space.

-To restore from a backup, use the command-line tool to create a fresh temporary backup of the current state of the database (in case anything gones wrong), then restore from the decompressed backup file.
+To restore from a backup, use the command-line tool to create a fresh temporary backup of the current state of the database (in case anything goes wrong), then restore from the decompressed backup file.
 On the production server:

 ```sh